 - Follow KCER 3 Day Emergency Diet Plan

-COVID-19 pathogens damage the lungs and cause shortness of breath and other heart-related problems.
-If you are suffering from CVD, you are at the highest risk for COVID related complications.
+Because of COVID-19 damage the lungs and cause shortness of breath and other heart-related problems.
+If you are suffering from CVD, you are at risk for COVID related complications.

 - Maintain social distancing